 Let us advance this one step further.
 In this world's many variations of what they call "Christianity," is that good?
 The world's religions can be evaluated as good or bad only in relation to each other, but not one of them is good evaluated against Jesus' religion.
 By that I mean the one He passed on to the apostles.

 It is Paul's argument here in Romans 1 that God abandoned those addressed in this chapter to uncleanness.
 Can the unclean produce a good religion?
 The term "unclean" in the King James Version usually indicates immorality.
-In most cases it strongly infers sexual immorality, which is what it infers here in Romans 1.
-But understand that "uncleanness" does not always infer sexual immorality, but it always infers a pattern, a way or conduct that is against the law of God and abhorrent to Him.
+In most cases it strongly infers sexual immorality, which is what it implies here in Romans 1.
+But understand that "uncleanness" does not always imply sexual immorality, but it always infers a pattern, a way or conduct that is against the law of God and abhorrent to Him.

 The conclusion therefore is that any religion other than the true one is in reality, brethren, a curse.
 One might even be able to determine that in some contexts it is actually used as a punishment.
 "God gave them up," you see.
 It was a punishment for them to be forced, if we can look at it that way, to live according to the way they chose.
 The context here in verse 25 goes on to say "who changed the truth of God into a lie and worshipped and served the creation more than the Creator."